mtruon11/Black-Friday-Analysis/index.md

 </div>
 <div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
 <p>Creating an ad to appeal to a certain age group is very important.
 One reason is that different age groups consume different media.
-If I had a product that sold well to people over 55 but not well at all to younger ages, it would be a very bad idea to create ads on &lt;a href=\"<a href="https://help.instagram.com/424737657584573Instagram\&quot;&gt;Instagram">https://help.instagram.com/424737657584573Instagram\&quot;&gt;Instagram</a>&lt;/a&gt; for it.
+If I had a product that sold well to people over 55 but not well at all to younger ages, it would be a very bad idea to create ads on <a href="https://help.instagram.com/424737657584573Instagram">Instagram</a> for it.
 We don't want customers to see ads for a product that they are not interested in.
 If we advertise the wrong products to a group, it could also be other problems.
 There might be a critic from people who are not supposed to see it.
 Retailers could also be upset that they spent money on a non profitable group.
 In conclusion, it is very important that we analyze the data by age group.</p>

 </div>
 </div>